abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 #### VPC

 - Your own isolated cloud inside the aws cloud.
+- An AWS user's separate network segment within the AWS cloud
 - It allows provisioning and deploying your application within the vpc.
 - Up to 5 VPCs per region, per account.
 - When creating a Vpc you need to give it a name, and a CIDR block address.
+- The smallest option Amazon VPC provides, in terms of the number of assignable IP addresses, is a /28 netmask, which creates 16 address.
+Taking into account the 5 that AWS uses, this actually creates 11 assignable addresses.
+- The largest option Amazon VPC provides, in terms of the number of assignable IP addresses, is a /16 netmask.
+- A public IP address is essentially the location for any external messages to reach resources in your VPC subnet.
+Without it, external resources would not know how to reach you.
+The other choices are the services provided by internet gateways, network ACLs, and customer gateways.
+- Your VPC has an implicit router, and a main route table that you can modify.
+Each subnet you create must be associated with a route table.
+Adding an internet gateway and adding a route to that IGW facilitates traffic out to the Internet for a public subnet.
+NAT instance and NAT gateways are provided to allow instances in private subnets to gain internet access.

 #### Subnets